tlamart/100-days-of-code/log.md

 **Today's Progress:** Still working on my ponk game !
 Learnt about how to save / load game, fixing bug on collision.

 **Thoughts:** May be tomorrow I'll head back to cs50x ...

+## Day 16: January 17, 2025

+**Today's Progress:** Watched a bit the last (?)
+CS50x lecture, and work on understanding math operator computing.

+**Thoughts:** I get the + - * operator but can't implement it for now, but the / is still msterious ...